The FAM

 The closing argument Goodman made was about frameworks themselves.
 He invoked the Moneyball story — Billy Beane's Oakland Athletics finding a single metric, on-base percentage, that unlocked competitive advantage against teams with far larger payrolls — as a model for how any retailer can find their own north star.
 The retailers who replicate success over and over again are the ones who have written their framework down, taught it to their teams, and held everyone accountable to it — not just on good traffic days, but especially on bad ones.

-A 1-point improvement in ticket and margin can outperform a 5% traffic increase.
+A 1-point improvement in both ticket average and gross margin can outperform a 5% traffic increase.
+The math is on the whiteboard — run it for your store.

 Share this article